Please review this article before sending your request to get listed on GuideStar.

-Candid automatically creates a Nonprofit Profile for 501(c) organizations registered with the IRS.
-If your organization has previously received tax-exempt status from the IRS, it may already be listed in the GuideStar database.
+Candid automatically creates a nonprofit profile for 501(c) organizations registered with the IRS.
+If your organization has previously received tax-exempt status from the IRS, it may already be listed on GuideStar.
 To check, please enter its nine-digit EIN into the GuideStar search.

-If your organization has only recently received tax-exempt status (within the last six months), it may not appear in the database yet.
-If you would like it to be manually listed early, please send a copy of the letter of determination (all pages) to email@example.com.
+If your organization has only recently received tax-exempt status (within the last six months), it may not appear on GuideStar yet.
+If you would like it to be manually listed early, please send a copy of the letter of determination (all pages) to email@example.com*.